reach-sh/reach-lang/docs/src/frontend/index.md

 range: 26-26
 ```

-This code sets the `aliceAddr` to the consensus network format of the wallet address of `accAlice` using the `{!js} networkAccount` method.
+This code sets `aliceAddr` to the consensus network format of the wallet address of `accAlice` using the `{!js} networkAccount` method.

 ---
 @{ref("js", "getAddress")}